 It should be noted that specific questions and segments will change on an annual basis, but the medical assistant certification exam will retain the same core concepts year-over-year.
 Please review this PDF for a more detailed content outline.

-A "passing" or "failing" grade will be given to each medical assistant certification exam-taker as soon as the exam has concluded.
+You must earn a minimum score of 430 to pass the CMA exam.
+A "passing" or "failing" grade will be given to each medical assistant certification exam-taker following the exam.
 A detailed score report will be mailed to each candidate within 10 weeks; those who have registered with the AAMA may check for updates by logging in and viewing the My Certification Status page.
 Those who have not received their reports within three months of sitting for the CMA test are urged to contact the AAMA Certification Department.
 Those who earn a passing score will be mailed an official certification and wallet-sized card within nine weeks of the exam.
 Since CMA certification is a matter of public record, anyone can verify the CMA status of anyone who has passed the exam ― or at least claimed to.
 Recertification of this credential is required every 60 months (five years).
 Since the CMA certification is a nationwide credential, medical assistants will not be required to retake the exam if they move to a different state.

 There are currently two ways to renew CMA certification.
 Certified medical assistants can either become recertified through continuing education, or they can retake the CMA exam.
 Note that retaking the exam is the only option for those who let their certification expire.